OraOpenSource/apex-nitro/readme.md

 ![setup-application-process](/docs/img/setup-application-process.png)

+Read the documentation for more information about how to [connect your APEX app](/docs/connect.md).

-Now your files have to be referenced in APEX.
+### Reference your files

+Your APEX application must references the APEX Nitro files.
 A recommended location is in the User Interface Attributes:

 ![setup-reference-application](/docs/img/setup-reference-application.png)